raglite/rag-lite-ts/docs/multimodal-configuration.md

 *Comprehensive configuration examples for multimodal RAG-lite TS deployments*

-This guide provides detailed configuration examples for various multimodal use cases, from simple mixed content to complex production deployments with the Chameleon Multimodal Architecture.
+This guide provides detailed configuration examples for various multimodal use cases, from simple mixed content to complex production deployments with the simplified two-mode architecture.
+The system now provides reliable CLIP-based multimodal capabilities without complex fallback mechanisms.

 ## Table of Contents